-The applicant proposes additional screening and landscaping around the transformers, along Road B that the Planning Board finds is a reasonable alternative and minimizes their impact to the public realm.
+The applicant has included additional screening and landscaping around the transformers, but given the urban context, the transformers along Road B should be installed below-grade, or the building or site redesigned to fully screen the required mechanical equipment and minimize the impact to the public realm.

 The transformers will be owned and maintained by the Potomac Electric Power Company, the public utility.
-In the statement of justification (SOJ), the applicant agrees that, throughout the current sector plan, multiple references are made to undergrounding utilities and that it is the intent of the standards, but the TDDP also allows above-ground utilities serving buildings fronting on A streets or Pedestrian Streets shall be located on B Streets or Alleys.
-The transformers will all be grouped on public Road B, along with the parking and loading docks entrances.
+In the statement of justification (SOJ), the applicant agrees that, throughout the current sector plan, multiple references are made to undergrounding utilities and that it is the intent of the standards.
+The TDDP added language to address undergrounding utilities that was not in the previous TDDP.
+This is important since the applicant uses images from recently constructed projects that were approved under the previous TDDP and were not subject to the current standards.
+The TDDP allows above-ground utilities, if screened, but the placement of the transformers within the tree and furnishing zone is not acceptable and greatly effects the public realm.
+Staff has supported transformers that front on streets, but are located behind the sidewalk, in line with the build-to line and screened from view on Parcel 5.